-Value: 15% (discussion) and 15% (seminar leadership)

-Due Date: Midway through the class

-Type: Written report based on focused discussion (2 - 3 pages, double spaced), and class presentation works in one of the areas of student services or supports (outside of their unit if they are a student services professional).
+Value: 15% (discussion) and 15% (seminar leadership) Due Date: Midway through the class Written report based on focused discussion (2 - 3 pages, double spaced), and class Type: presentation Description: Students will have a focused discussion with a professional at their institution who works in one of the areas of student services or supports (outside of their unit if they are a student services professional).
 A range of key questions will be formulated in class, and students will construct other key questions, based on the particular unit.
 They will contrast their findings with information presented in the text.
 Additionally, they will investigate what kinds of communications and web resources are available to students at the institution, regarding those particular services.
 Students will summarize their interview and investigation into a 2-3 page report (to simulate a briefing document).
 Students will present findings on their discussion with the professional and their subsequent findings on that service to the class.
 During the presentation, they will connect their findings to information presented in the text.
 They will then lead the class in a focused dialogue and analysis of that student service and how it supports the mission of the post-secondary educational institution.